 - 1. Commercial Auto Liability protection shall be secured on all owned, hired and non-owned vehicles (.e.g. automobiles, motorcycles, ATV's, vans, buses) used on behalf of the employing organization, with adequate limits of bodily injury and property-damage liability.
 All vehicles owned by each organization shall be included in one policy, with an automatic fleet endorsement or equivalent attached.
 All vehicles shall be registered in the legal corporate name of the governing denominational entity and included on the policy.
 This includes academies and local entities.
 Vehicles shall be used only for official activities of the Seventh-day Adventist Church and shall not be loaned, leased, or rented to individuals or nondenominational organizations. - 2.
 Driver Record/Qualifications All drivers of denominationally owned vehicles shall be properly licensed and comply with all Federal, state and/or laws for the class of vehicle being operated.
 The recommended minimum age for drivers shall be twenty-one (21) years.
 A minimum allowable age of nineteen (19) may be granted with the approval of the organization's officers.
 The driving record (Motor Vehicle Record) of all regular drivers shall be obtained from state records and reviewed on a regular basis.
-Drivers shall have an acceptable driving record during the previous three years with not more than two traffic citations and no atfault accidents while driving any vehicle.
+Drivers shall have an acceptable driving record during the previous three years with not more than two traffic citations and no at-fault accidents while driving any vehicle.
 When a driver does not meet the above driving standard, they shall not be assigned to or retained for a driving position. - 3.
-Vans Fifteen passenger vans unless equipped with dual rear wheels shall not be purchased, leased, rented or used for any denominationally sponsored activities.
+Vans Denominational organizations shall not purchase, lease, rent or use fifteen passenger vans, or modified fifteen-passenger vans, for sponsored activities under any circumstances.